FC Santa Coloma: Colours and badge

-FC Santa Coloma dressed in all white all the seasons since the creation of the Andorran Premier League, alternating the home kit with red or blue.
-Traditionally the away kit has been all blue and third kit all red.
+FC Santa Coloma dressed in all white since the creation of the Andorran Premier League, alternating the home kit with red or blue.
+Traditionally, the away kit has been all blue and third kit all red.
 However the original first kit at the beginning of the foundation of the club was blue and gives the nickname of Blues.
 In the club crest feature the colours of Andorra and the Holy Dove that gives the name of the Santa Coloma d'Andorra town and therefore the name of the club.